herreriasjose/serverless-spa-sha256/README.md

-NAME
+Name
 ----

 SPA-SHA256

-DESCRIPTION
+Description
 -----------

 ![animation](images/animation.gif)

-A SPA that performs an SHA-256 analysis and compares files using https://github.com/herreriasjose/react-drag-drop-info
+A SPA that performs SHA-256 hash and check files using https://github.com/herreriasjose/react-drag-drop-info

+You can see it <a href="https://spa-sha256-d892f.firebaseapp.com/">in action here</a>.

 Installation